HyperTag/documentation/src/content/sources/analytics-js.md

 ### Debugging within the MetaRouter App

 We provide a live event logger within your Source's dashboard.
-Select the Source you would want to inspect your [Sources list](https://app.metarouter.io/clickstream), then click on the **Logs** tab.
+Select the Source you want to inspect from your [Sources list](https://app.metarouter.io/clickstream), then click on the **Logs** tab.
 This will show a copy of each event and it's payload to help you understand what our platform receives.
 Even if you are only using client-side sources, a copy of your event should show in this list.

 The Logger can only display events that are triggered while it is open, and their may be a delay of a few seconds as our platform processes the event.
-If your event or events do not show, then use the **Debugging within the Browser** steps to ensure that the event is being sent in the first place.
+If your event or events do not show, then use the **Debugging within the Browser** steps to ensure that the event is being sent.

 ## FAQ